mendix/docs/content/refguide/java-programming.md

 ## 4 Opening HTTP Connections

-Most cloud deployments (including those on Mendix Cloud) will close HTTP connections automatically if there is no traffic.
-If you make a connection to a service which takes a long time to respond, the connection may be closed and your Java action will not receive any data.
+Most cloud infrastructure services (including those used by the Mendix Cloud) will close HTTP connections automatically if there is no traffic for a few minutes, even if your activity is still waiting for a response.
+This means that, if your activity calls a web service which takes a long time to respond, the connection may be closed without the activity being aware of this and your activity will not receive a response, but instead get stuck waiting indefinitely for data to arrive.

 You should therefore ensure that you always set a timeout for any connections you make in your custom Java code.